zhenglong1603/ip/docs/README.md

 Nice!
 One less thing to worry about!
 1.[T][X] read a book
 ```
-- `unmark 5` unmarks the 5th task in the list by removing the cross, displaying:
+- `unmark 1` unmarks the first task in the list by removing the cross, displaying:
 ```
 Alright, back on the to-do list it goes!
 1.[T][] read a book